top of page

 • Adrian Brown, Center for Public Impact

-• Robyn Bennet, Creative Bureaucracy
+• Robyn Bennett, Creative Bureaucracy Festival (moderator)

 Description: The session "Urban Game Changers: tipping the System Transformation" delves into the transformative power of game-changing initiatives in urban development.